cforlando/PetAdoption-API/README.md

 ## Synopsis

-The Pet Adoption API is a project using the ASP.NET WebAPI and MVC stack.
-Project is set and built with Visual Studio 2015 Community Edition as it is open-source.
-Database and API hosted in Azure Platform.
+The Pet Adoption API is a project that will power the various Pet Adoption mobile and web applications, both user and admin.
+It will be built out to support its own database while also aggregating searches and new posts with existing pet adoption platforms.
+We are currently using Parse as a stop-gap measure during development.

 ## Code Example

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
+(Yet to replace:) Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.

 ## Motivation

 Nobody likes to see animals be put down due to overcrowding at animal control centers and shelters.
 We would like to see animals at these facilities be adopted at a much higher rate, and for those animals who were lost and found, for their rightful owners to be reunited with them once more.
-We would like to thank the City of Lady Lake for their wonderful contribution to the project, as they are the project's pilot city.
+We would like to thank the Town of Lady Lake for their wonderful contribution to the project, as they are the project's pilot city.
 For that, we are ever grateful!

 ## Installation

-Provide code examples and explanations of how to get the project.
+(Yet to replace:) Provide code examples and explanations of how to get the project.

 ## API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.
+There will be documentation listed here on GitHub eventually.

 ## Tests

-Describe and show how to run the tests with code examples.
+(Yet to replace:) Describe and show how to run the tests with code examples.

 ## Contributors